-While it’s almost impossible to be completely free from waste, there needs to be measures aimed at waste reduction.
+While it’s almost impossible to be completely free from waste, there need to be measures aimed at waste reduction.

 The auto industry, in particular, has been in the lead in countering waste production.
 In fact, it’s estimated that 27 million cars are recycled globally.
 This makes cars the most recycled item worldwide.

 For a deeper insight, let’s look into ways automotive companies are taking on waste reduction:

 The automobile industry is doing a remarkable job in developing renewable resources.
 These resources aim to lower the amount of petroleum used for production.
 As a result, there’s a reduced carbon footprint.

 For now, renewable materials are suitable for designing passenger seats of vehicles.
 However, there are ongoing experiments aimed at in-cooperating renewable resources vehicle’s design.

 Toyota has successfully used bio-renewable materials.
 The car models use the soybean-based polyurethane foam on seats.